thewachdog/personal-notes/DsAlgo/NotesDsAlgo.md

 There are no well-defined standards for writing algorithms.
 Rather, it is problem and resource dependent.
 Algorithms are never written to support a particular programming code.

 We write algorithms in a step-by-step manner, but it is not always the case.
 Algorithm writing is a process and is executed after the problem domain is well-defined.
 That is, we should know the problem domain, for which we are designing a solution.

 Efficiency of an algorithm can be analyzed at two different stages, before implementation and after implementation.

-**Algorithm Complexity**
+#### Algorithm Complexity
 Suppose X is an algorithm and n is the size of input data, the time and space used by the algorithm X are the two main factors, which decide the efficiency of X.

 Time Factor − Time is measured by counting the number of key operations such as comparisons in the sorting algorithm.

 Space Factor − Space is measured by counting the maximum memory space required by the algorithm.

+#### Space complexity
-**Space complexity** of an algorithm represents the amount of memory space required by the algorithm in its life cycle.
-The space required by an algorithm is equal to the sum of the following two components −
+It represents the amount of memory space required by the algorithm in its life cycle.
+The space required by an algorithm is equal to the sum of the following two components

 - A fixed part that is a space required to store certain data and variables, that are independent of the size of the problem.
 For example, simple variables and constants used, program size, etc.

 - A variable part is a space required by variables, whose size depends on the size of the problem.
 For example, dynamic memory allocation, recursion stack space, etc.

 Space complexity S(P) of any algorithm P is S(P) = C + SP(I), where C is the fixed part and S(I) is the variable part of the algorithm, which depends on instance characteristic I.

 Example: